arneBersch/Zoeglfrex/docs/reference.md

 ```
 Cue 1 + 2 Attribute 3 Group 4 Set -
 ```
+If you change this Attribute, it will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Color.

 > [!TIP]
 > You can set the Color of the currently selected Group in the current Cue like this: